This article is for:

 - Perform key management after hours

-We recommend that you do any key management actions, such as adding a key, outside of your normal business hours.
+We recommend that you do any key management actions, such as adding or rotating a key, outside of your normal business hours.
 Typically there aren't any issues, but it's a best practice to not create or update new data as you add or change an encryption key.

 - Select two people to manage your key